flutter/engine/impeller/docs/blending.md

 ## Premultiplied colors

-In impeller, all blending _source colors_ are assumed to be _premultiplied_ for the purposes of blending.
+In Impeller, all blending _source colors_ are assumed to be _premultiplied_ for the purpose of blending.
 This means that all Entity shaders must output colors with premultiplied alpha.
 In general, these shaders also assume that sampled textures and uniform color inputs are premultiplied.

 The reason for this is that it enables us to implement all of the _Porter-Duff alpha composites_ using the built-in raster pipeline blend configuration offered